ARM-software/arm-systemready/security-interface-extension/README.md

 ## Steps to build SystemReady Security Inteface Extension ACS live image

 ## GitHub branch
-- To pick up the release version of the code, checkout the branch "security-interface-extension-acs".
-The release tag is: v21.10_SIE_REL1.0
+- To pick up the release version of the code, checkout the release tag v21.10_SIE_REL1.0

 ## ACS build steps

 ### Pre-built images
-- Pre-built images for each release are available in the prebuilt_images folder of the release branch.
+- Pre-built images for each release are available in the prebuilt_images folder.
 You can either choose to use these images or build your own image by following the steps below.
 - To access the prebuilt_images, click this link : [prebuilt_images](./prebuilt_images/v21.10_SIE_REL1.0)
 - If you choose to use the pre-built image, skip the build steps and jump to the test suite execution section below.